rougier/python-opengl/06-anti-grain.rst

    The sign of inside/outside can be reversed as long as they are opposite.

 Of course, the question is now how do we find such function?
-Let's start with the most simple geometrical primitive: a circle centered on `(xc,yc)` with a radius `r`.
+Let's start with the most simple geometrical primitive: a circle centered on `(xc,yc)` with radius `r`.
 For any point `(x,y)`, we know the (non-negative) distance to the center is given by: `d = sqrt((x-xc)*(x-xc)+(y-yc)*(y-yc))`.
 To simplify computations, we'll consider the circle to centered on the origin, the distance